fusion-neutronics/materials_for_mc/docs/source/python_usage.md

 The Python API allows you to make Nuclides, Elements, Materials and access their properties.
 If you have Configured the nuclear data then you can access macroscopic and microscopic cross sections as well.

+## Quick start guide

+In this quick start guide we
+- import the package
+- configure the nuclear data
+- make a nuclide
+- get the nuclide microscopic cross section
+- make a material
+- get the material macroscopic cross section

 ### Import

 ```python